Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Mean first-passage time for an overdamped Brownian particle in a periodic potential that is triangular and in a uniform force field

-We consider again a Brownian motion in a uniform force field $f$ and a periodic potential $u$, for which dynamics of the position variable $X$ is described by the overdamped Langevin Eq.~(\ref{eq:nonequilb}).
-However, now we consider the specific case of the triangular potential given by Eq.~(\ref{eq:modelU}).
-We have used this case to generate the curves in the Figs.~\ref{fig1Mx}-\ref{fig:Meantime2}.
+We derive a number of explicit formulas that have been used to generate the curves in the Figs.~\ref{fig1Mx}-\ref{fig:Meantime2}.
+Similar to the previous appendix, we consider a Brownian motion in a uniform force field $f$ and a periodic potential $u$, for which dynamics of the position variable $X$ is described by the overdamped Langevin Eq.~(\ref{eq:nonequilb}).
+However, in this appendix we specify the potential of the process, viz., we consider the triangular potential given by Eq.~(\ref{eq:modelU}), which allows us to derive explicit results.